Stable geodesic nets in convex hypersurfaces: Introduction

 \section{Introduction}

-A \emph{stationary geodesic net} in a Riemannian manifold $M$ is an immersion $G : \Gamma \to M$ of a graph $\Gamma$ whose edges are mapped to constant-speed geodesics, such that the outgoing tangent vectors at each vertex sum to zero.
+This paper will present constructions of convex bodies that can be ``captured by nets.''
+Formally speaking, these ``nets'' are \emph{stable geodesic nets}.
+To define them, we begin with the more general notion of a \emph{stationary geodesic net} in a Riemannian manifold $M$, which is an immersion $G : \Gamma \to M$ of a graph $\Gamma$ whose edges are mapped to constant-speed geodesics, such that the outgoing tangent vectors at each vertex sum to zero.
 (In this context, an immersion of a graph is a continuous map that is a piecewise $C^\infty$ immersion when restricted to each edge.)
-For example, on a round sphere, the union of three lines of longitude at angles $2\pi/3$ to each other is a stationary geodesic net.
+For example, on a round 2-sphere, the union of three lines of longitude at angles $2\pi/3$ to each other is a stationary geodesic net.

 Among all possible immersions of $\Gamma$ in $M$, stationary geodesic nets are the critical points of the length functional.
 In geometric measure theory, stationary geodesic nets arise as stationary 1-dimensional integral varifolds \cite{Pitts_StationaryVarifolds,AllardAlmgren_StationaryVarifolds}.
 They are intimately connected to the study of closed geodesics.
 Attempts to find closed geodesics using min-max methods, such as searching for critical points of the length functional in the space of one-dimensional flat cycles, may fail as they may yield stationary geodesic nets that do not contain closed geodesics \cite{NabutovskyRotman_GeodesicNets}.